 • Once you are aboard, you cruise through the canals and lakes for around 3 hours before docking at a lake or a small island where you spend the night.

 • There will always be a boatman and caretaker on board to ensure safety and comfort.
-You are served delicious South Indian meals, authentic specialities, and fresh fish and fruits throughout the stay.
+The delicious meal served on the boat includes authentic South Indian specialities, fresh fish and seafood, and fruits throughout the stay.

-• A houseboat has space for you to lie down and relax so that you can enjoy the backwaters in peace.
+• A houseboat has space for lying down and relaxing so that you can enjoy the backwaters in peace.
 Sometimes, you can dock at an island and explore the region on foot as well.

 Rooftop terrace